-There are plenty of ways though for you to save money in 2016 – here’s some good places to start…
+There are plenty of ways though for you to save money in 2016 – here are some good places to start…

 Open an ISA

 If you’re new to the concept, you may be wondering what does ISA mean?
 Don’t worry, there’s so much jargon in the finance sector and it is always fine to question definitions.

 ISA stands for Individual Savings Account, but what it actually means is that the interest you earn on the money you put into it, up to a maximum of £15,240 annually at the moment, is tax-free.

 Setting up an ISA is very easy, with a large number of providers in the marketplace.
 There are two categories of ISA – Cash ISAs, and Stocks and Shares ISAs – and you can have one or the other, or one of each, splitting your allowance across them both.
 Although there are obviously inherent risks involved with investing in stocks and shares, there is no income or capital gains tax payable on your profits.

 Between these two categories, there are many different types of ISA available, including new Help To Buy ISAs that allow first-time buyers to put more money aside for a deposit.

 If you have any money floating around, putting some of it into an ISA is a great way to make it work a little harder for you.

 It’s not just when you’re buying big-ticket items such as a house or a car that your negotiation skills (if you have any!) can come in handy.
 While you won’t get very far haggling over a pint at the bar, for reasonably-expensive purchases such as white goods or a new coat, it’s always worth having a crack.

 Tips for successful negotiation – do your research first.
 Arrive armed with the correct information about somewhere else in the close-vicinity where you can get the same item for less, and have proof.
 Ask to speak to someone in management before you begin negotiating – the till clerk almost certainly won’t have the authority needed to lower a price, so why waste your time?